sylabs/singularity-userdocs/environment_and_metadata.rst

 host, then by default they will be available inside the container.
 Except that:

+   -  An environment variable set on the host will be overriden by a variable of the same name that has been set inside the container image, via ``SINGULARITYENV_`` environment variables, or the ``--env`` and ``--env-file`` flags.

    -  The ``PS1`` shell prompt is reset for a container specific prompt.

    -  The ``PATH`` environment variable will be modified to contain